JuuzouTem/Rem/README.md

 ## ✨ Features

+*   **🧠 Selective Long-Term Memory**: Rem remembers important details about you (like your name, favorite color, or deadlines) and saves them to `memory.json`.
+She intelligently decides what to remember based on your relationship and the context, filtering out trivial chatter.
-*   **Visual Awareness**: Powered by Gemini 2.5 Flash, Rem can "see" your screen, identify icons or windows, and decide to move towards them.
+*   **👀 Dual-Core AI Vision**: Powered by **Gemini 2.5 Flash**, Rem has a dedicated "Vision Brain".
+She takes snapshots of your screen to identify icons, window corners, or the taskbar, and intelligently decides where to sit or walk—no more random wandering!
+*   **🚀 Smart App Launcher**: Just say "Open [App Name]".
+Rem scans your Windows Start Menu shortcuts to find the correct application, even if you don't know the exact `.exe` name (e.g., finding "Honkai Impact" when the file is `launcher.exe`).
+*   **🖱️ Interactive Physics**: Rem is not just a static image.
+    *   **Drag & Drop**: Pick her up with your mouse!
+She will grab your cursor (`climb` animation).
+    *   **Gravity**: Release her, and she will fall (`fall` animation) and land gracefully (`land` animation) on the taskbar or window.
+    *   **Eye Contact**: When idle, she follows your mouse cursor with her eyes.
+*   **🔍 Smart Web Search (RAG)**: Using the **Google Custom Search API**, Rem researches your questions.
+She reads the search results silently, filters out irrelevant data (like football scores when asking for history), and synthesizes a direct, intelligent answer for you.
 *   **Voice Control**: Activate her by calling her wake word ("Rem" by default) and give commands in natural language.
-*   **Dynamically Extensible Commands**: Add new, complex skills by simply editing a JSON file, without touching the core Python code.
-The AI will learn the "recipe" and generate the necessary code on the fly.
 *   **Core Assistant Tools**:
     *   🎵 **Spotify Control**: Play, pause, and skip tracks.
-    *   🌦️ **Weather Information**: Get the current weather for any city.
+    *   🌦️ **Weather Information**: Get the current weather for any city with accurate status descriptions.
-    *   🌐 **Web Search**: Ask questions and get summarized answers from the web.
-    *   💻 **Code Execution**: Ask her to perform system tasks by generating and running Python scripts securely.
+    *   💻 **Secure Code Execution**: Ask her to perform system tasks by generating Python scripts.
+She will always ask for your permission before running any code.
-*   **Customizable**: Easily change the wake word, character animations, and more.
+*   **Customizable**: Easily change the wake word, character animations, and configuration via a GUI menu.

 ---